b-kwizera/alu-shell/init_files_variables_and_expansions/README.md

 6-create_local_variable: Creates a local variable BEST with value 'School'
 7-create_global_variable: Creates a global variable BEST with value 'School'
 8-true_knowledge: Prints the result of 128 + value of TRUEKNOWLEDGE environment variable
+9-divide_and_rule: Prints the result of POWER divided by DIVIDE using environment variables